luau-lang/luau/rfcs/require-by-string.md

 }
 ```

-Missing aliases in `.luaurc` are inherited from the alias maps of any parent directories, and fields can be overriden.
+Missing aliases in `.luaurc` are inherited from the alias maps of any parent directories, and fields can be overridden.

 Additionally, if an alias is bound to a relative path, the path will be evaluated relative to the `.luaurc` file in which the alias was defined.